 Are scholarships given to incoming students?

 Yes.
-Each year, we offer approximately $2.2 million in grants and scholarships.
-Primarily, first-year students are eligible for scholarships based on academic merit, leadership, and diversity.
+Primarily, first-year students are eligible for scholarships based on academic merit, leadership, diversity, and public interest.
 For more information about our scholarships, please visit the Scholarships & Financial Aid section on our website.

 I want to work during my first year.
 Is that permitted?